 Many wondered why Apple didn't completely redesign the Mac mini, assuming that it could be made even smaller.
 Turns out that the Mac mini is very popular with server farms and the like where they have existing setups - and keeping the design the same will make it easy to pop new units in.
 If the exisiting design matters to you then this could be an important factor.
 And it's not like it really needed to be smaller.

 Features & Specs

-Another iMac disadvantage is that storage is generally on hard-disks rather than the much faster SSDs in the mini (although this does mean that capacity on the iMac is a lot larger).
-The iMac can be configured with a Fusion Drive - which combines a small SSD with a hard drive - or an SSD, so it's worth considering either of these options if you do want to buy one.
+A slight iMac disadvantage is that storage is generally on hard-disks rather than the much faster SSDs in the mini (although this does mean that capacity on the iMac is a lot larger).
+The iMac can be configured with a Fusion Drive if it doesn't come with one as standard - which combines a small SSD with a hard drive or an SSD, so it's worth considering either of these options if you do want to buy one.
 We'd be inclined towards the full SSD option and external storage to fill the gap.

-Remember that the base iMac model doesn't feature the 4K display that adorns the other 21.5in device in the range, so the lower price of that model comes with a big caveat.
+Remember that the base iMac model doesn't feature the 4K display that adorns the other 21.5in device in the range, so the lower price of that model comes with a big caveat - don't buy it.